Suggested links

 Inpatient rehab programs offer therapy and additional medical care in a stable, supportive environment, while outpatient programs tend to provide similar therapies but with a lesser time commitment.

-Depending on the level of care needed, your doctor or addiction counselor can help you select the type of rehab that best fits your overall treatment plan.
+Depending on the level of care needed, your doctor or addiction counselor can help you select the type of substance abuse treatment option that best fits your overall treatment plan.

 Therapy is a key step in fentanyl addiction treatment.
 Rehab programs will offer both one-on-one therapy and group therapy options.
 Many patients will continue to attend therapy after completing their rehab program.

-Cognitive behavioral therapy is the most common therapy for addiction, as it helps patients identify the negative thought patterns that caused them to seek out drugs in the first place.
+Cognitive behavioral therapy (CBT) is the most common therapy for addiction.
+CBT is an evidence-based approach that helps patients identify the negative thought patterns that caused them to seek out drugs in the first place and shift their thought patterns to healthier strategies and coping mechanisms.

 Get Help With Fentanyl Detox